 At the same time, it is important to remember that the perfect is the enemy of the good.
 This principle is applied when the OrdenTop linguists translate fiction books.
-When adapting such narrative, they have to rewrite an author’s text in a new language to some extent.
+When adapting such a narrative, they have to rewrite an author’s text in a new language to some extent.
 At the same time, it is important to avoid “gag” and not to “improve” a book.
-The translator is required to convey the writing style and character of a work as accurately as possible.
-And with this, our team does better that anyone!
+The translator is required to convey the writing style and character of work as accurately as possible.
+Our team does this better than anyone!

 Make your book a bestseller